Part 1 of 4: The Non-Zero-Sum Solution to the Palestine Crisis: Prisoners of Their Expertise

 Dunning-Kruger Ad Hominem Objection: You, author, are not a Middle-East expert.
 You don't know the depth of your ignorance.
 Ad Hominem Rebuttal: Most real breakthroughs come from outsiders with uncluttered brains, no intellectual axes to grind, and no "pet" beliefs.
 In 75 years the experts have utterly failed to solve the Palestine Problem.
 And their present solution ("Forgive, forget, just play nice from now on") is patently stupid.
 Simply ask "Which area within geographic Palestine should go to the newly-sovereign state of Palestine?" and from the inescapable practical consequences of any choice you will immediately see its stupidity.

 The Palestinians are too proud, won't leave.
 Untrue.
-Millions already left after past wars, and many more would follow, had they somewhere to go.
+Millions already left after past wars, and many more would follow, if they had somewhere to go.
 An immediate majority isn't even needed.
 In 1948 Israel had 850,000 Jewish inhabitants.
 It was a case of "If we build it, they will come."
 So is New Palestine.

 Why evict the Palestinians and not the Jews?
 This is not an eviction, but an incentive.
 There is no imaginable inducement which would persuade Israelis to move, while a sovereign New Palestine in a decent location would certainly attract many Palestinians.
 We can keep nurturing a grudge, however legitimate, forever arguing over blighted terrain with very poor prospects for future security and prosperity.
 Or we can move on.

-No deal without considering Islamic access to the Dome of the Rock in Jerusalem. .
+No deal without considering Islamic access to the Dome of the Rock in Jerusalem.
 Never mind what this issue even is.
 It is a red herring and a deliberate roadblock, like agreeing to your friend's choice of movie only if you can also get a date with the lead actor.
 The people who raise this "requirement" are those showing off how much they know, or who don't want a meaningful solution at all.
 Most of them are not starving in Gaza, but well-fed and free to pontificate from the safety and comfort of Teheran or Berlin.

 But this gives Israel almost everything it wants.
 Zero-Sum Thinking.
 Instead consider how everyone benefits, compared to the realistic alternatives for each.